 What happens if I miss a dose?

-Since hydrocodone and acetaminophen is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
+Since hydrocodone is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.